xled/xled-docs/docs/rest_api.rst

 Contents of object `sync`:

 `mode`
-	(string), e.g. "none"
+	(string)

 `slave_id`
 	(string), e.g. "".
-Since firmware version 2.5.6 not available (only if empty?).
+Defined if mode is "slave".
+Since firmware version 2.5.6 not present if empty

 `master_id`
 	(string), e.g. "".
-Since firmware version 2.5.6 not available (only if empty?).
+Defined if mode is "slave" or "master".
+Since firmware version 2.5.6 not present if empty

 `compat_mode`
 	(number), default 0.
 Since firmware version 2.5.6.